peschue/ai4eu-sudoku/README.md

 # Deploying to Acumos

+## Docker Images

 Decide on which docker registry you want to host the images.
 Setup the URI and port in variable `REMOTE_REPO`, e.g., `export REMOTE_REPO=cicd.ai4eu-dev.eu:7444`.
 Log in to the registry with `docker login <URI>`.
 Run `./docker-push-all-to-registry.sh`.
 If it fails, retrying can help.
 Maybe multiple times.

+## Register components in Acumos

+Login to Acumos and use "On-boarding Model" menu item and there "On-board dockerized Model URI".

+You extract host and port from the `REMOTE_REPO` where you pushed your images (see above).

+Images are

+* `tutorials/sudoku/ai4eu-sudoku-gui`
+* `tutorials/sudoku/ai4eu-sudoku-designevaluator`
+* `tutorials/sudoku/ai4eu-sudoku-aspsolver`

+Tags are defined in `versions.sh`.

+The protobuf files to upload are in directory `acumos/`.

+Finally, once the model is "on-boarded" the category needs to be set in "My Models" -> select model -> "Manage Model" -> "Publish to Marketplace" -> "Model Category".
+(You can ignore error message about author name, you can choose "Data Transformer" and "Scikit-learn" for all models.)

 # Protobuf Issues